cloudevents/spec/discovery.md

 The deployment relationship of a Discovery Endpoint to the Services and Event Producers that it advertises is out of scope of this specification.
-For example, a Discovery Endpoint could choose to be implemented as part of a Service, or Event Producer, or it could be acting as an independent aggregrator of this metadata.
+For example, a Discovery Endpoint could choose to be implemented as part of a Service, or Event Producer, or it could be acting as an independent aggregator of this metadata.
 This implementation detail will be transparent to consumers.

-There are several discovery use cases to consider from the viewpoint of event consumers.

-1. What services are available, and what event types do they generate?
+The main use-case to consider from the viewpoint of the event consumer is what services are available, and what event types do they generate?
-2. What event types are available, and from which services?

-The second case becomes relevant if multiple services support the same event types.
-Use case 1 is likely the dominant use case.
-Given the example of a public cloud provider where all services generate events, there might be dozens of sources and hundreds of event types.
-The discovery funnel of services first, then event types helps users navigate without having to see large lists of event types.
-Both of these cases show the importance of using filters in the discovery API to narrow down the selection of available events.

-The CloudEvent `source` attribute is a potential cause of high fanout.
+The CloudEvent `source` attribute is a potential cause of high fan-out.
 For example, consider a blob storage system where each directory constitutes a distinct `source` attribute value.
 For this reason, the exact CloudEvents `source` attribute value that might appear in a CloudEvent will not appear in